SidoJain/C-SQL/README.md

 This project is a simple, from-scratch database implementation in C. It uses a B-Tree to store data, persists records to a file, and provides a basic SQL-like command-line interface (REPL).
 The primary purpose of this project is educational, demonstrating core database concepts like data structures, file I/O, serialization, and command parsing.

 ## Features

 - **CRUD Operations**: `insert`, `select` (all or by ID), and `drop` (by ID).
 - **B-Tree for Indexing**: Data is stored and indexed in a B-Tree, allowing for efficient range queries and lookups.
 The primary key is an integer `id`.
 - **File-Based Persistence**: The database is saved to a single file, which can be reloaded in subsequent sessions.
+- **File-Based Import/Export**: The database can be imported or exported using a csv file.
 - **In-Memory Page Cache**: A pager manages reading and writing fixed-size pages from the file into memory to reduce I/O overhead.
 - **Interactive REPL**: A simple Read-Eval-Print Loop for interacting with the database.
 - **Meta-Commands**: Special commands for inspecting the database state (e.g., printing the B-Tree structure).

 ## How to Build and Run